jrandleman/EScheme/doc/primitives.md

 ### Description:
 ```
 Super type of objects, classes, and interfaces, all of which support
-'dot-notation' to access a property.
+'dot-notation' to access a property via ".".

 Note that, despite supporting dot-notation, modules are not meta-objects.

+See <object-system> in <Topics> for more general OO details.
+See <object>, <class>, and <interface> in <Intrinsic-Types> for more
+specific object oriented typing details.
 ```

 -------------------------------------------------------------------------------